jsconf/2015.jsconf.eu/_posts/2015-06-22-scholarships.md

 Our scholarship fund will support about **sixty people** to attend JSConf EU and/or CSSconf EU.
 Scholarships are **fully sponsored (i.e. free)** tickets that are awarded after an application process and lottery.
 Travel expenses and accommodation, if required, will also be awarded.

 Anyone from an underrepresented group in tech is invited to apply for this scholarship.
-This includes, but is not limited to: women, people of colour, LGBTQI people, disabled people, and people facing economic or social hardships.
+This includes, but is not limited to: women, people of colour, LGBTQIA+ people, disabled people, and people facing economic or social hardships.

 The application process is simple: Tell us about what you do with JS or CSS, and why you want to attend JSConf EU or CSSconf EU.